YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBADKYNM
 ----------------------

-DBBADKYNM, xxxx is an invalid key name
+DBBADKYNM, xxxx Bad key name

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.